ImaginaryLogs/CSOPESY-MCO1/README.md

 ```

 When a prompt is present, we temporarily restore the cursor and draw a frame above it, then restore the prompt’s position; otherwise we draw inline.

+Cursor save/restore is what lets the user keep typing without the marquee stealing focus, and the sleep uses `speedMs` directly so `set_speed` takes effect on the next tick.

+We decided to read `speedMs` atomically on each iteration to make speed changes immediately visible without restarting the loop.
+We also decided to use distinct `textMutex` and `coutMutex` mutexes to prevent contention between string rotation and console I/O.

 ### 1.6.
 File handler